praths71018/Hotel-Management-System/README.md

 2. **Factory Pattern**:
    - **Used In**: Room Creation
    - **Description**: Defines an interface for creating an object, but lets subclasses alter the type of objects that will be created.
-For example, creating different types of rooms (Standard, Deluxe, Suite).
+For example, creating different types of rooms (Standard, Deluxe).
    - **Code Example**:
      ```java
      public abstract class RoomFactory {